In fact studies have shown that indoor tanners

 In professional North American tanning facilities today:

-1. Trained operators control all tanning exposure times, minimizing a
+1. Trained operators control all tanning exposure times,

-client’s risk of overexposure and sunburn, and require tanners to use
+client’s risk of overexposure and sunburn, and

 FDA-compliant protective eyewear,